marc0der/bdd-birdseye-view-talk/markdown/0806-impact_mapping_what.md

 The Deliverables or Features or Organisational Activities.

-* Least important level to get right immediately!
+* Least important level to get right!
 * Iteratively refine this.
-* Can be broken down to multiple levels on the Mind Map.
+* Broken down to multiple levels on the Mind Map.
 * Items on the backlog.
 * Brings order to the backlog.